MarkFern/VBA-Docs/Language/Glossary/vbe-glossary.md

 ## method

-A procedure that acts on an object.
+A procedure that is an intrinsic procedure of an object.
+A method is defined within a class definition.

 ## module